linnarsson-lab/ROBOFISH/Instalation.md

 ### Configuring alarm volumes.

 Scroll down in the info file until you found the Alert_volumes table.
 This table contains volumes below or above which the system will warn the user.
-For instance ,if the waste container is full, meaning it is above the given alter volume, it will send a message to the user.
+For instance,if the waste container is full, meaning it is above the given alert volume, it will send a message to the user.
 Or if one of the buffers is running low it will send an alarm.
 Additionally, it checks if there is enough disk space.
 For now, just add a volume for the connected buffers at 10% of the containers volume.
 Or at 90% of the waste container volume.
 Later you can fine-tune these numbers depending on your protocol.